 Through embracing innovative practices, professional learning communities, and embedded professional development, our commitment at Westridge centers around collaborating with students, parents, teachers, administrators, and community members to improve student learning.

 It is our greatest hope to listen, share our experiences, and learn with and from others.
 Together ,we will seek and create the best learning environments by putting students first, removing obstacles, and inspiring change.
 We believe that our hopes and those of the Westridge Elementary team can make a difference in the lives of our students.

 Thank you for partnering with us on this journey in your child’s education.
-Families are encouraged to reach out to their child’s teacher at any time.
+If you have questions, thoughts, or ideas, please don’t hesitate to contact us.
 We truly believe we are better together.

 5500 E.P.
 True Parkway